pajod/gunicorn/docs/source/faq.rst

 been awakened for no reason, wasting CPU cycles.
 At this time, Gunicorn does not implement any IPC solution for coordinating between worker processes.
 You may experience high load due to this problem when using many workers or threads.
-However `a work has been started
-<https://github.com/benoitc/gunicorn/issues/792>`_ to remove this issue.
+However :issue:`a work has been started <792>` to remove this issue.

-.. _worker_class: settings.html#worker-class
+.. _why-i-don-t-see-any-logs-in-the-console:
-.. _`number of workers`: design.html#how-many-workers

 Why I don't see any logs in the console?
 ----------------------------------------